 Keith Stavely and Kathleen Fitzgerald’s three books on New England and American food history have been widely acclaimed.
-Their latest, United Tastes: The Making of the First American Cookbook (University of Massachusetts Press, 2017), is gaining recognition as a key work of culinary and regional history.
+Their latest, United Tastes: The Making of the First American Cookbook (University of Massachusetts Press, 2017), has been recognized as a key work of culinary and regional history.

 --Editor-in-Chief, Oxford Encyclopedia of Food and Drink in America

 “one of the best books about Connecticut history in a generation”

 --Walter W. Woodward, Connecticut State Historian